9track/FlashFloppy-wiki/FF.CFG-Configuration-File.md

 - **head-settle-ms** = 0-255 (12*)
   - Milliseconds from head-step start to RDATA active

+- **motor-delay** = 0-1000 | ignore*
+  - Milliseconds delay from motor-on to ready (or, ignore motor signal)
+  - Note that on a standard unmodified Gotek the motor signal is not physically connected, and modifying this option will have no effect.
+    See [Hardware Mods](Hardware-Mods#motor-signal) to rectify this.
+  - Further note that most systems and software do not care about correct motor emulation, and this option can be safely left at its default.
+  - If correct emulation is required, 200 is a sensible starting value.

 ### Startup & Initialisation:

 - **ejected-on-startup** = yes | no*